Cast spells! Throw Fireballs! Teleport! Eat a wall! Read the Wiz-War board game review!

 The goal of the game is simply to score two victory points.
 One victory point can be earned for each opponent's treasure that a player manages to steal and bring to his base.
 The other way to earn a victory point is by killing a rival wizard.
 Additionally, if a player manages to be the only wizard left alive, then the game immediately ends with the sole surviving wizard being declared the winner.

-Each wizard has a randomly oriented home sector which contains their base square, location for the two treasure chests of their color and a door that only that wizard can open.
-All of the sectors are interconnected and it is up to the players to use the spells they draw to infiltrate their opponents' sectors and steal their treasure or kill their wizards.
+Each wizard has a randomly oriented home sector which contains their base square, the location for the two treasure chests of their color, and a door that only that wizard can open.
+All of the sectors are interconnected, and it is up to the players to use the spells they draw to infiltrate their opponents' sectors and steal their treasure or kill their wizards.

 The schools of magic contained in the main game are as follows...

-Alchemy is the school that specializes in creating items such as magic stones that can be carried for various effects.
+Alchemy is a school that specializes in creating items such as magic stones that can be carried for various effects.

-Conjuring focuses on creating inanimate objects just as walls.
+Conjuring focuses on creating inanimate objects like walls.